 One of the better full course curriculum schools in the United States is the Second Nature School of Taxidermy in Bonner, Montana.
-Second Nature has a good track record and has trained some of the country’s leading taxidermists in their 20 year history as a taxidermy school.
-Their five week taxidermy education course was designed and has been proven to teach you what you need to know to start your own business as a taxidermist.
+Second Nature has a good track record and has trained some of the country’s leading taxidermists in their 20+ year history as a taxidermy school.
+Their four week taxidermy education course was designed and has been proved to teach you what you need to know to start your own business as a taxidermist.
 Getting the right start in the taxidermy business is as easy as choosing the right school.

 Remember that all schools are not created equal, so when researching taxidermy schools, as for past student references if there are none listed on their website.
 Ask for a CD of student photos that show the quality of work that their students are producing.
 A good full course curriculum taxidermy school will also offer some basic training in business and marketing in addition to their taxidermy instruction.
 Whichever route you decide to take to learn more about taxidermy, a little research will help you make the right choice.

 Job Placement:Since our courses are geared for students who plan to open their own businesses, our graduates do not often need job placement services.
 However, we periodically receive calls from taxidermists looking for new employees.
 We keep a current file of these openings and pass them on to interested students.